deliveryhero/grafyaml/README.md

 ## More examples

-- [examples/basic](examples/basic): a very basic example with a single dashboard.
+- [examples/basic](examples/basic): A very basic example with a single dashboard
+- [examples/advanced](examples/advanced): An example showing how to create multiple dashboards using templates

 ## License, history and contributors